KhoaNguyenM/Research-Design-and-Fabrication-of-a-Delta-Robot-for-Food-Packaging-Applications/README.md

-# -Research-Design-and-Fabrication-of-a-Delta-Robot-for-Food-Packaging-Applications
+# Research-Design-and-Fabrication-of-a-Delta-Robot-for-Food-Packaging-Applications

-This is my graduation thesis in Mechatronics Engineering.
+### This is my graduation thesis in Mechatronics Engineering.

 You can see how it works in this video: [Watch on YouTube](https://www.youtube.com/watch?v=-C6ZjhooJgQ&t=12s)